mrchrisadams/sonniesedge-website/_posts/2017-06-07-a-day-without-javascript.md

 *Verdict:* Relationship counselling.

 ### Twitter

 ![](/images/posts/a-day-without-javascript/twitter.png)

 Twitter shows the normal website (with full content) for a brief moment, then redirects to [mobile.twitter.com](https://mobile.twitter.com) (the old one, not the spanky new React one, of course).
 This is really frustrating, as the full site would still be great to load without javascript.
-It could use the same navigation method as as the mobile site, where it sets a query parameter to the URL "?max_id=871333359884148737" that dictates with is the latest tweet in your timeline to show.
+It could use the same navigation method as the mobile site, where it sets a query parameter to the URL "?max_id=871333359884148737" that dictates what is the latest tweet in your timeline to show.
 Simple and elegant.

 *Verdict:* Could try harder.

 ### Google Chrome

 ![](/images/posts/a-day-without-javascript/chrome_download.png)

 The Google Chrome download page just fails completely, with no notice, only a blank white page.

 _Sigh_.